On the Adversarial Robustness of Online Importance Sampling: Introduction

-\subsubsection{\texorpdfstring{$\ell_p$ Subspace Embedding}{lp Subspace Embedding}}
+\subsection{\texorpdfstring{$\ell_p$ Subspace Embedding}{lp Subspace Embedding}}

 We also consider a fundamental problem in numerical linear algebra, $\ell_p$ subspace embedding for $p>0$.
-In this problem, the input is a matrix $\Mat{A}\in\R^{n\times d}$ where $n\gg d$ and an accuracy parameter $\eps>0$, and the goal is to produce a (smaller) matrix $\tilde{\Mat{A}}\in \R^{n'\times d}$ such that $\|\tilde{\Mat{A}} x\|_p^p\in (1\pm \eps) \|\Mat{A}x\|_p^p$ for all $x\in\R^d$, where $\|y\|_p^p=\sum{i=1}^n |y_i|^p$ for $y\in\R^n$.
+In this problem, the input is a matrix $\Mat{A}\in\R^{n\times d}$ where $n\gg d$ and an accuracy parameter $\eps>0$, and the goal is to produce a (smaller) matrix $\tilde{\Mat{A}}\in \R^{n'\times d}$ such that $\|\tilde{\Mat{A}} x\|_p^p\in (1\pm \eps) \|\Mat{A}x\|_p^p$ for all $x\in\R^d$, where $\|y\|_p^p=\sum_{i=1}^n |y_i|^p$ for $y\in\R^n$.
 A notable special case is $p=2$, also known as spectral approximation.
 Oftentimes, it is desired that the rows of $\tilde{\Mat{A}}$ are a (weighted) subset of the rows of $\Mat{A}$, e.g., if the rows of $\Mat{A}$ are sparse then so are the rows of $\tilde{\Mat{A}}$.
 Therefore, we restrict the output matrix $\tilde{\Mat{A}}$ to be constructed by a weighted subset of the rows of $\Mat{A}$.
 In this setting, there are offline algorithms storing $\tO(\eps^{-2} d^{\max(1,p/2)})$ rows~\cite{CohenP15,MuscoMWYasuda22,WoodruffYasuda23}.

-In the streaming model, the matrix is given row by row, and in the online setting, the algorithm is required to decide whether to store or discard each row at the time it arrives.
+We consider the row-order streaming model, where the matrix is given row by row.
 Denote by $\Mat{A}_i$ the matrix $\Mat{A}$ restricted to the first $i$ rows.
-Define the \emph{online condition number} of $\Mat{A}$ to be the ratio between the largest singular value of the final matrix $\Mat{A}_T\equiv \Mat{A}$ and the smallest non-zero singular value across all intermediate matrices $\Mat{A}_i$.
+Define the \emph{online condition number} $\kappa^{OL}$ of $\Mat{A}$ to be the ratio between the largest singular value of the final matrix $\Mat{A}_n\equiv \Mat{A}$ and the smallest non-zero singular value across all intermediate matrices $\Mat{A}_i$.
 We make the standard assumption that the entries of the matrix are integers bounded by $\poly(n)$ (so they can be stored in memory using $O(\log n)$ bits).

-This problem is nearly-resolved for adversarially-robust streaming algorithms, but is not resolved for online algorithms.
-Merge-and-reduce yields only a $\poly(\log n)$ overhead compared to offline algorithms, hence, by the aforementioned adversarial-robustness of merge-and-reduce by \cite{BravermanHMSSZ21}, this yields near-optimal adversarially-robust streaming algorithms in the typical case when $n=\poly(d)$.